imdoroshenko/graphql-wrapper/README.md

 ### Access control example
 [/examples/example-hide-fields.js](/examples/example-hide-fields.js)

-This example shows how you can controll access to specific fields in your GraphQL schema
+This example shows how you can control access to specific fields in your GraphQL schema

 ```javascript
 const MY_USER_ID = 1